One of the largest festivals outside of China to herald in the Year of the Horse is set to take place in Sydney in 2014.

 The dragon boat racing has been a major part of Chinese culture for 2,000 years or so and has come to represent patriotism and group integrity.

-While you're in town, make the most of your car rental in Sydney and visit as many attractions as possible.
+While you’re in town, make the most of the car hire Sydney Domestic Airport travellers choose for great rates and availability and visit as many attractions as possible.

 The town hall is a must visit.
 During the festival it will host an art exhibition, ‘Crossing Boundaries,’ which is a celebration of contemporary Asian-Australian art.
 It explores the relationships and artistic exchange between these two cultures and comes together to provide a wonderful celebration of the Chinese New Year.